-National Diabetes Audit: how your information is used to help improve diabetes care
+National Diabetes Audit:

+How your information is used to improve care for people at increased risk of Type 2 diabetes

-Your diabetes service is taking part in the National Diabetes Audit (NDA).
-The NDA checks whether people with diabetes are getting good care.
+Your GP practice is taking part in the National Diabetes Audit (NDA).
+The NDA checks whether people who have an increased risk of Type 2 diabetes are getting good preventative care.

-The NDA collects information about diabetes care from GP practices and hospitals.
+The NDA collects information about people with non-diabetic hyperglycaemia, impaired glucose tolerance or pre-diabetes as these people have an increased risk of developing Type 2 diabetes.
 This information helps the NHS to improve care.
 The use of NDA information is controlled by law and strict rules of confidentiality.

 The NDA is managed by NHS Digital (formerly known as the Health and Social Care Information Centre (HSCIC)), working with Diabetes UK and Public Health England.

-Taking part in the NDA can help improve understanding of the quality of care for people with diabetes.
+Taking part in the NDA can help improve understanding of the quality of care for people at high risk of developing Type 2 diabetes.
 But you can choose not to take part if you have concerns.